Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **500 Page**

 A 500 error page has been displayed to alert users when an internal server error occurs.
 The message relays to users that the problem is on our end, not theirs.

-``USER STORY - As a staff user, I want to be able to create a new menu when we have new dishes to offer``

-Implementation:

-**Create Menu Page**

-A create menu page was implemented to allow staff users to create new menus via the UI without having to use the backend admin panel.
-This will allow staff the ability to quickly update menus when they have made changes to the food being offered.

-``USER STORY -As a user, I would like to be able to view menus so that I can decide if I would like to dine at the restaurant``

-Implementation:

-**View Menu Page**

-A menu page has been implemented to allow users to see the current active menus and decide whether they are interested in the food we offer before booking.
-This is visible to all users regardless of logged in state as it is not user friendly to restrict core information from users to force them into signing up.

-``USER STORY -As a staff user, I want to be able to edit a menu when updates are needed``

-Implementation:

-**Edit Menu Page**

-On the manage menus page a button was added to allow staff members to edit a menu when changes need to be made.

-``USER STORY -As a staff member, I would like to receive feedback when I create or update menus so that I can see they have worked``

-Implementation:

-**Toasts**

-Custom toasts were added on successful creation and deletion of menus which dsplay success messages to the user to enable them to see that the action completed successfully.

-``USER STORY -As a staff user, I want to be able to delete a menu when it is no longer used``

-Implementation:

-**Delete Menu Page**

-On the manage menus page, a delete button has been implemented that will take staff users to a confirmation page to allow them to delete a menu.
-This will allow staff to delete menus when they are no longer needed

 **Base Setup User Stories**